Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |CPI|0.47|0.50|1.62|1.47|0.78|0.71|0.38|
 |CP|0.97|1.91|3.23|0.85|1.50|1.46|3.03|

-Currently real gdp growth is at 4.2 %, unemployment is 3.9 %, inflation 0.31 %, and corporate profits at 3.34 % growth.
+Currently real GDP growth is at 4.2 %, unemployment is 3.9 %, inflation 0.31 %, and corporate profits are at 3.34 % growth.

 ## Treasury yields between 1958 and 2018